Generose Corporation dba Risingline Terms and Conditions of Service

 1.1 Client: The company or individual requesting the services of Risingline and responsible for payment to Risingline for Requested Services.

-1.2 Contractor: Generose Corporation doing business as (dba) Risingline, the independent contractor responsible providing the service to fulfill the requirements of the Request for Services.
+1.2 Contractor: Generose Corporation doing business as (dba) Risingline, the independent contractor responsible for providing the service to fulfill the requirements of the Request for Services.

 1.4 Change Request: An addendum or additional service request sent from the Client and referencing a current Project.